What’s it like spending Christmas at a refuge?

 NDADA's CEO Sue Wallis describes what Christmas is like for the women and children who have fled home and are spending the festive season at the refuge

-NDADA’s CEO Sue Wallis describes what Christmas is like for the women and children who have fled their homes and are spending the festive season at the Devon refuge
+NDADA’s CEO Hannah Ashford describes what Christmas is like for the women and children who have fled their homes and are spending the festive season at the Devon refuge

 How do the children adapt to Christmas in a new setting?